Class meets:TF2, 10:20-11:40, in HLL 423.

 Do not forget to "reload" the assignments pages - if you visited them before, your browser may be showing you only the old cached page.

-But it is also important, and beneficial, to be familiar with other presentations of this classical subject.
+It is important, and beneficial, for students to be familiar with other presentations of this classical subject.
 There are many texts on this classical subject.
 I will just list a few that are easily accessible, and will put a copy on reserve in the math library:

 Homework Assignments and Grading Policy: The grade for the course will be based on a combination of graded homework problems, a midterm, and a final exam.
 Here is the break up: